vmegan/100-days-of-code/log.md

 **Thoughts:**  Worked on images and changed the grid structure again.

 **Link to work:**  Local File - Will Upload when finished.

+### Day 14: January 18, 2017

+**Today's Progress**: Finally finished portfolio project

+**Thoughts:**  Need to work on responsiveness for the tablet, but for now, it is good enough to host online.
+Will need to work on the skills section to achieve some sort of uniformity.

+**Link to work:**  Local File - Will Upload when finished.